syntasso/kratix/docs/quick-start.md

 jenkins-operator-7886c47f9c-zschr   1/1     Running   0          4m1s
 ```

 Congratulations!
 You have now installed your first Promise.
-The machinery to issue Jenkins instances on demand by Application teams has now been installed.
+The machinery to issue Jenkins instances on demand by application teams has now been installed.

 ## Part 3: Request a Jenkins Instance